Here, for most years, is a culled list of highlights taken from Martha’s reports. The link on the year number takes you to a full year history.

 1937: A year of adequate moisture.
 Martha sets out close to 1000 new plants to replace those lost to drought, and a large clump of rare Ram’s-head Lady’s-Slipper (Cypripedium arietinum), transplanted by Martha in 1936, bloomed beautifully.
 She states the need for an adequate fence for the garden as the old one is run down.

-1938: A new fence is installed around the Garden.
+1938: A new fence is installed around part of the Garden by a WPA crew (Details).
 Large groups of school children are bused in from the public schools.
 She requests that the Garden should remain open at least until Oct.
 15th, so visitors can enjoy the fall blooms and foliage.
 Up to now, the Garden has always closed on September 30th.

 1940: Martha reports that six varieties of Lady’s-slipper bloomed in the Garden, The oldest tree in the Garden, a giant white oak named "Monarch", estimated to be 700 years old, was removed as it had become a hazard.

 1942: Like 1941, this was another year of abundant moisture.
 On May 24th, a Sunday, 5,000 visitors came to the Garden, following the publication of an illustrated article in the Minneapolis Tribune.

 1944: She reports what a pest Jewell-weed (fig. 3) has become and that a program for removal has to be started.
 The new Upland Garden addition becomes reality. (see separate paragraph on that in the main article on Martha Crone).
 Hummingbirds are in abundance around the office where vials of sugar water had been set out.

 1945: Martha sets out 4,000 new plants in the new prairie area, including bringing in some native soil to support a few of them.
 Two thousand feet of new paths are made.
 (Fig. 4) A Jewell-weed removal program was completed to restrict the pest to just a few spots.